Ganapathi782002/pivot-table-assessment/README.md

 The user can create a pivot table by clicking on 'Craft a Pivot Table' button.
 In the fields pane, the user can select the fields under a Row, Column and Values.
 They can also select different aggregations like Sum(default), Average and Count for different values they select from the values field.

+## Bonus functionality

+The user can even download their pivot table as an excel file by clicking on 'Download as Excel' button.